Skip to content

 Continue On Conditions

-Control workflow execution flow when steps fail or meet certain conditions.
+Control workflow execution flow when steps encounter errors or specific conditions.

 yaml